-This section includes guidelines for remediation when a fellow is not meeting competency goals as well as management of problematic conduct.
-The guidelines are meant to be consistent with accreditation standards of the American Psychological Association, APPIC, and Human Resource policies of ESRC.
-These guidelines emphasize due process, assure fairness in the program's decisions about fellows, and provide avenues of appeal that allow fellows to file grievances and dispute program decisions.
+This section includes guidelines for remediation when an intern is not meeting competency goals as well as management of problematic conduct.
+The guidelines are consistent with accreditation standards of the American Psychological Association, APPIC, and Human Resource policies of ESRC.
+These guidelines emphasize due process, assure fairness in the program's decisions about interns, and provide avenues of appeal that allow interns to file grievances and dispute program decisions.